goluckyryan/FSUDAQ/README.md

 `make -f Makefile_test`

+# Known Issues

+* for PHA firmware, when the peak average changed, the Events per Agg need to be changed.

 # Known Bugs

-* for PHA firmware, when the peak average changed, trace disapear and causing program lag.